-The make-up of staffing within the College Group has not changed significantly in the last year in terms of the male/ female ratio even following the merger with Northumberland College and recent restructuring.
-The College Group still employs a higher proportion of female than male staff, 63% to 37%.
+The make-up of staffing within the College Group has not changed significantly in the last year in terms of the male/female ratio and still employs a higher proportion of female than male staff, 62% to 38%.

-We have more females occupying senior roles within the organisation, reflected in the upper middle and upper quartiles.
+We have more females occupying senior roles within the organisation, reflected in the upper middle and upper quartiles however there has been an increase in the number of males occupying roles within these pay quartiles compared to previous years.